ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/helper_api.md

 ScAddr const & systemIdtfLinkAddr = quintuple.addr3;
 // The sc-address of sc-link with system identifier of your sc-node.
 ScAddr const & arcToArcToSystemIdtfLinkAddr = quintuple.addr4;
-// The sc-address of access sc-arc between binary sc-relation
+// The sc-address of membership sc-arc between binary sc-relation
 // with system identifier `nrel_system_identifier` and the common sc-arc
 // between your sc-node and sc-link with system identifier of your sc-node.
 ScAddr const & nrelSystemIdtfAddr = quintuple.addr5;